jobrunr/website/content/en/documentation/background-methods/best-practices.md

 ```
  <br>

+> Making the arguments to your job as simple as possible will allow caching of job details.
+This means that enqueueing jobs (e.g. via web requests) will finish a lot faster.

 ### Make your background methods re-entrant
 [Re-entrancy](https://en.wikipedia.org/wiki/Reentrant_(subroutine)) means that a method can be interrupted in the middle of its execution and then be safely called again.
 The interruption can be caused by many different things (i.e. exceptions, server shut-down), and JobRunr will attempt to retry processing many times until the job succeeded.